Electric bicycle: Batteries

 Some experiments have also been undertaken with super capacitors to supplement or replace batteries for cars and some SUVS.

-E-bikes developed in Switzerland in the late 1980s for the Tour de Sol solar vehicle race came with solar charging stations but these were later fixed on roofs and connected so as to feed into the electric mains.
+E-bikes developed in Switzerland in the late 1980s for the Tour de Sol solar vehicle race used solar charging stations initially on-vehicle and later fixed on roofs and connected so as to feed into the electric mains.
 The bicycles were then charged from the mains, as is common today.
-While e-bike batteries were produced mainly by bigger companies in past, many small to medium companies have started using innovative new methods for creating more durable batteries.
-State of the art, custom built automated precision CNC spot welding machines created 18650 battery packs are commonly used among do-it-yourself e-bike makers.